shivraj-nalawade/Explainable-AI-Techniques-in-Machine-Learning-/README.md

-# Explainable AI Techniques on Titanic Dataset
+# 🚀 Explainable AI on Titanic Dataset

 ---

-## 1. Project Title
+## 🎯 Project Title
 **Implementing Explainable AI Techniques in Machine Learning Models using Titanic Dataset**

 ---

-## 2. Objective
+## 📌 Objective

-The objective of this project is to understand the importance of transparency and interpretability in machine learning models.
-This project demonstrates how Explainable AI (XAI) techniques can be used to analyze and visualize model decisions, improve trust, detect bias, and support debugging.
+The objective of this project is to understand the importance of **transparency and interpretability** in machine learning models.
+This project demonstrates how **Explainable AI (XAI)** techniques help:
+- 🔍 Understand model decisions
+- 🤝 Improve trust
+- ⚖️ Detect bias
+- 🛠️ Support debugging

 ---

-## 3. Problem Statement
+## ❓ Problem Statement

-Traditional machine learning models often act as black boxes, making it difficult to understand how predictions are made.
-This project addresses this issue by applying explainability techniques to interpret a classification model trained on the Titanic dataset.
+Traditional machine learning models often behave like **black boxes**, making it difficult to interpret predictions.

-The goal is to predict whether a passenger survived based on features such as age, gender, and passenger class.
+This project addresses this issue by:
+- Building a classification model
+- Applying XAI techniques
+- Explaining predictions clearly

+🎯 Goal: Predict whether a passenger **survived or not** using the Titanic dataset.

 ---

-## 4. Dataset
+## 📊 Dataset Description

-The Titanic dataset contains information about passengers aboard the Titanic ship.
+The Titanic dataset contains passenger details including demographic and socio-economic features.

-### Key Features:
+### 🔑 Key Features:
 - Age
 - Sex
 - Pclass (Passenger Class)